sensu/sensu-docs/content/sensu-core/2.0/guides/install-check-executables-with-assets.md

 {{< /highlight >}}

 ## What are handler and mutator assets?

+_NOTE: This feature will be part of a future release of Sensu Core 2.0 beta._

 Handler and mutator assets are much like check assets.
 They are resources that handlers and mutators can specify as dependencies, and since those are executed server side, it